14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 -

 Place the Rudraksha on the silver or copper plate.
-Arrange the purple/dark blue flowers on the left side (Saturn) and white flowers on the right side (Shiva).
-Apply a dot of kumkum and a smear of Vibhuti on the bead -- representing the dual deity energies.
+Arrange the purple/dark blue flowers on the left side (Saturn) and white flowers on the right side (Shivji).
+Apply a dot of kumkum and a smear of Vibhuti on the bead to mark both energies.
 Sprinkle black sesame seeds around the bead and place the Bilva leaf (if available) alongside.

 -

 Light both lamps.
-Place the mustard oil diya on the left (Saturn side) and the ghee diya on the right (Shiva side).
-The dual flames anchor both deity energies in the ritual space.
+Place the mustard oil diya on the left (Saturn side) and the ghee diya on the right (Shivji side).
+The two flames anchor both energies in the ritual space.

 -